|

 Ice Surface Size: Regulation

 Paul Sauvé succeeded the legendary Maurice Duplessis in office as Premier of Quebec and held the post for only four months before dying in office of a heart attack.
-This, however, happened just before the opening of Montreal's new East End arena in the borough of Rosemont, and so the building was named in his honour.
+Paul Sauvé's untimely death came just before the opening of Montreal's new East End arena in the borough of Rosemont, and so the building was named in his honour.
 Opening in 1960, the arena complimented the West End's Verdun Auditorium as one of Montreal's "second arenas" after the Forum.
-The complex included a 4,100 seat amphitheatre, curling rink, bowling alley, gymnasiums and a restaurant.
+The complex included a 4,100 seat amphitheatre, curling rink, bowling alley, a gymnasium and a restaurant.

 The QMJHL played at Paul Sauvé Arena on a couple of occasions.
 One of the Q's founder teams, the Rosemont National, opened the league's inaugural season there, but only lasted two years before bowing out.
 Later on, the Montreal Juniors (the original version descended from the Montreal Junior Canadiens) played out of Paul Sauvé for three more years, from 1979-82.